NanoSmasher/portfolio/_posts/2014-01-01-C-Problem-Set-Solutions-for-APS106.md

 My solutions for the C problem sets given in APS106, hosted on Github.

-Through testing multiple methods of version-control software, I settled on Git due to it's popularity and a large community focused on open source/leisurely licensed programs (Github).
+Through testing multiple methods of version-control software, I settled on Git due to its popularity and a large community focused on open source/leisurely licensed programs (Github).
 After testing Github for Windows, Smartgit, and a few other programs, the git command line ended up the most useful.

 I found the computer engineer students in later years are taught what most companies prefer (client-server models like Subversion), much to my dismay...however I did recrete the then famous 2048 game for the rest of the engineering students to toil away at.